 Using the Notification Center is a great way to keep yourself on top of everything.
 But if you have too many notifications enabled, it can also slow your Mac down quite a bit. (source: Apple discussion)

-To disable notifications you don’t need, go to Apple menu -> System Preferences -> Notifications and turn them off.
+To disable notifications you don’t need, go to the Apple menu -> System Settings -> Notifications and turn them off.

 26. Unused System Preference Panes